rails/rails-html-sanitizer/README.md

 Where `PermitScrubber` picks out tags and attributes to permit in sanitization, `Rails::Html::TargetScrubber` targets them for removal.

-**Note:** by default, it will scrub anything that is not part of the whitelisted tags from loofah `HTML5::Scrub.allowed_element?`.
+**Note:** by default, it will scrub anything that is not part of the permitted tags from loofah `HTML5::Scrub.allowed_element?`.

 ```ruby